JDesbordes/ShiftGear/README.md

 Hi

-Swagga here i coded these in C# for unity for a racing video game prototype.
+Swagga here, I coded these in C# for unity for a racing video game prototype.